 There are two kinds of EC pills:

 A copper IUD inserted within 5 days after unprotected sex can also be used as EC, and it has the added benefit of providing long-term pregnancy prevention.
+New research shows that a hormonal IUD (like Mirena) may also be an effective option for EC.

 EC is NOT the same as the abortion pill; EC prevents pregnancy before it happens.